History of HCPD

 Another historical event was the re-location of the department in 1995.
 This involved leaving the old county jail and moving into the department’s current location at the M.L.
 Brown Public Safety Building, which is located at 2560 N. Main Street in Conway.
 This building was named in honor of M.L.
 “Junior” Brown who served as this county’s sheriff for 20 years from 1968 to 1988.
 The building also houses the county’s Coroner, Fire/Rescue, Emergency Preparedness, and the Public Safety Director.
 The old jail was torn down in 1996 to make room for the new Administration/Judicial Complex, located near the intersection of Beaty Street and 3rd Avenue.

-Today the Horry County Police Department is composed of 316 of men and women, of which, 281 are sworn officers.
+Today the Horry County Police Department is composed of 455 of men and women, of which, 383 are sworn officers.
 The department operates under an annual budget of nearly $20M which is funded through several different fiscal resources.
 As the department continues to grow, a number of steps have been taken to better manage and operate the agency.
 Most notably is the progression towards a precinct concept and the purchase of numerous computer-based technologies.
 These strides are projected to make operations more streamlined and efficient while focusing on community-oriented police practices.
-Currently, the department’s patrol function is separated into four distinct precincts--North, Central, South, and West--which are further divided into service sectors.
+Currently, the department’s patrol function is separated into four distinct precincts, which are further divided into service sectors.
+As of mid-2024, a fifth precinct facility is currently under construction in Carolina Forest with plans to become fully operational in 2025.
 All other functions will remain centralized at 2560 N. Main Street in Conway, S.C.